wellsst/jwt-template/README.md

 Node.js/npm is not required when using the Gradle tasks above, but is supported if installed.
 E.g., from the `client` directory, start the client application: `npm start`

+## Getting started

+After startup go to: http://localhost:8080/root, this will generate a random signing key.
+Copy and paste this into application.yml under the app.jwt.key

+## TODO

+* Implement the challengeId
+* Client side error handling
+* Unit tests

 ##  Dependencies